 And that’s valid.

-Why Some People Choose Dating for Sex After 50
+Why Many People Choose Dating for Sex After 50

 There are common reasons: